HadrienG/nanoflow/README.md

 curl -fsSL get.nextflow.io | bash
 ```

-You'll also need docker installed.
+You'll also need docker installed if you wish to run the pipeline locally.

 ## Usage